At Sundance, pandemic dramas unfold on screen and off - WTMJ

 “The first order of business was just capturing that moment,” Nicks says, speaking by Zoom from Oakland.
 “Then shortly after that it was: What are we going to do?
 How are we possibly going to finish this movie?”

-“Homeroom,” Nicks’ fittingly titled — and ultimately completed — documentary, is one of the 74 feature films that will debut at the Sundance Film Festival beginning Thursday.
+“Homeroom,” Nicks’ fittingly titled — and ultimately completed — documentary, is one of the 74 feature films debuting at this year’s reimaged Sundance Film Festival, which opened Thursday.
 The pandemic has transformed the annual Park City, Utah, festival into a largely virtual event, but it has also reshaped many of the films that will unspool there.

 No festival more represents an annual cinematic rebirth — a fresh crop, a new wave — than Sundance.
 But given the constraints on gatherings since last March, how could filmmakers get their movies made, edited and delivered to Sundance?